Looking at travel insurance is the most boring part of planning a trip, but unfortunately for us travellers it’s a necessity.

 When it comes to travel insurance, SafetyWing is up there with the best.

-At the end of the day, it’s up to you whether you go for the Nomad Insurance policy or Remote Health policy, but both have huge advantages.
+At the end of the day, it’s up to you whether you go for the Complete plan or Essential plan but both have huge advantages.

-If you want an insurance policy that includes travel benefits (e.g. trip interruption, lost checked luggage), you need to go for the Nomad Insurance policy.
+If you want an insurance policy that includes travel benefits (e.g. trip interruption, lost checked luggage), you can choose from either.

 This is a global insurance plan and is specifically for nomads and remote workers who are spending a prolonged amount of time in another country.
 It caters for many health issues rather than just the standard injury and illness and gives an amazing level of cover.